the-expanse/SideQuestWiki/I-am-having-issues-Connecting-,-what-do-i-do?.md

 ![](https://cdn.discordapp.com/attachments/608376262347587595/609882817962442752/Screenshot_1165.png)

-Antivirus applications such as AVG, Avast, BitDefender or similar programs can cause issues so try to check if ADB.exe is running, if not see it it has been Quarantined/Vaulted by it and tell your antivirus to allow it through, if you do not know how to do this search google for "how to allow a program through quarantine" for your spastic Anti Virus, if it is windows defender, search it for windows defender on your PC and allow it there, if you have further issues try disabling your AntiVirus system for the duration of the SideQuest installation and see if doing so helps upon Relaunch of SideQuest.
+Antivirus applications such as AVG, Avast, BitDefender or similar programs can cause issues so try to check if ADB.exe is running, if not see it it has been Quarantined/Vaulted by it and tell your antivirus to allow it through, if you do not know how to do this search google for "how to allow a program through quarantine" for your spastic Anti Virus, if it is windows defender, search it for windows defender on your PC and allow it there, if you have further issues try disabling your Anti-virus system for the duration of the SideQuest installation and see if doing so helps upon Relaunch of SideQuest.

 Note for Mac users you may need to allow SideQuest in your Privacy new settings.